-Visiting Damaraland and Spitzkoppe was a part of the Serengeti, Falls & Cape Town Overland: Sunsets & Safaris tour with G Adventures.
+Visiting Damaraland and Spitzkoppe was part of the Serengeti, Falls & Cape Town Overland: Sunsets & Safaris tour with G Adventures.

 Starting the journey to Damaraland and Spitzkoppe

-There are 5 varieties of termites:
+There are five types of termites:

 We additionally noticed the nationwide plant of Namibia, Welwitschia mirabilis.
 Endemic to the Namib Desert, it will possibly dwell as much as 2,000 years and grows sideways.

-Learning concerning the Damara tradition in Damaraland
+Learning about the Damara culture in Damaraland

 A tour of Twyfelfontein